-Data modelling is typically the responsibility of database architects and to some degree DBAs.
+Database design and data modelling are typically the responsibility of database architects and to some degree DBAs.
 The architects design the overall, high-level logical model and the administrators may give their opinion on the physical model, as they are probably the most knowledgeable when it comes to the internals of the technology to be deployed.

-You may thus be wondering why data modelling pops up as a separate topic, as these pages clearly focus on optimization techniques for database developers, not architects or administrators.
+You may thus be wondering why database design pops up as a separate topic, as these pages clearly focus on optimization techniques for database developers, not architects or administrators.

-The thing is, althrough some organizations are large enough to separate responsibilities as outlined, many software teams do not have the sheer size to split roles among members.
+The thing is, although some organizations are large enough to separate responsibilities as outlined, many software teams do not have the sheer size to split roles among members.
 In some teams, especially DevOps, the various members may even need to assume various roles as required.
-Moreover, there are a few topics regarding data modelling that are also of interest to developers, especially when it comes to performance.
+Moreover, there are a few topics regarding database design that are also of interest to developers, especially when it comes to performance.